kubernetes/test-infra/docs/eks-jobs-migration.md

     issue by setting `GOMAXPROCS` environment variable for that job to the value of `cpu` limit.
 There are also ways to automatically determine `GOMAXPROCS`, such as [`automaxprocs`][automaxprocs]
-- Kernel configs are not available inside the job's test pod so kubeadm can show a warning about this
+- Kernel configs are not available inside the job's test pod so kubeadm might show a warning about this
   - We're still working on a permanent resolution, but you can take a look at the [following GitHub issue][gh-issue-kubeadm] for more details